cartertk223/cartertk223.github.io/index.md

 ## About Me

 Hi!
 My name is Carter Karinshak and welcome to my website!
 I am currently a senior at Lehigh University studying finance and am graduating in May of 2023!
 I am from outside of Philadelphia, Pennsylvania, but will be living in Florida following my graduation.
+This website is currently still a work in progress, but hopefully the information here will help visitors gain a better understanding of who I am and some of the work I've done!

 ---